-Inside, it's easy to picture Córdoba as the center of a thriving and sophisticated culture.
-During the Dark Ages, when much of Europe was barbaric and illiterate, Córdoba was a haven of enlightened thought — famous for a remarkable spirit of religious tolerance, artistic expression, and dedication to philosophy and the sciences.
+In this majestic space, it's easy to picture Córdoba as the center of a thriving and sophisticated culture.
+At its zenith in the 10th century, it was the leading city of Western Islam and a cultural hub that rivaled Baghdad and Constantinople.
+In an era when much of Europe was barbaric and illiterate, Córdoba was a haven of enlightened thought — famous for a remarkable spirit of religious tolerance, artistic expression, and dedication to philosophy and the sciences.
 Jews, Christians, and Muslims had figured out how to live together more or less harmoniously.
 Everyone spoke the same language, cooked the same dishes, wore the same type of clothes, and shared the same public baths.
 It was one culture, with three religious traditions.

 But in 1236, when Christians conquered the city, everything changed.
 According to legend, one morning Muslims said their last prayers in the great mosque, and that afternoon the Christians set up a portable altar to celebrate their first Mass.
-Later, as if planting a cross into the mosque's religious heart, they build an imposing cathedral in the middle of the Mezquita.
+Later, as if planting a cross into the mosque's religious heart, they built a massive cathedral in the middle of the Mezquita.
 Towering overhead, the cathedral's bell tower encloses what had been a minaret.
 In its juxtaposition of traditions, the Mezquita uniquely embodies the interplay of Spain's Christian and Muslim cultures.

-Córdoba has a fortress (Alcázar), a 14th-century synagogue, a Roman bridge, and the (unabashedly pro-Muslim) Museum of Al-Andalus Life, but most tourists leave the city having seen only the Mezquita and the trinket shops and cute medieval quarter that surround it.
+Córdoba also boats a fortress (the Alcázar), 14th-century synagogue, Roman bridge, and the Museum of Al-Andalus Life (offering a look at Moorish Córdoba) — but most tourists leave the city having seen only the Mezquita and the trinket shops and cute medieval quarter that surround it.

-Córdoba is much more than its historical self.
+Even if you only have time for a short visit, it's easy to explore beyond the crowds and tacky shops.
 A short walk beyond the tourist zone takes you to a zigzag of residential lanes, whitewashed and narrow.
-People really live here.
-There are no tacky shops, and just about the only tourist is…you.
+People really live here, and just about the only tourist is…you.

-Next, for the Festival of the Crosses, neighborhoods proudly make and display ten-foot crosses festooned with flowers.
+Next, for the Festival of the May Crosses, neighborhoods proudly make and display ten-foot crosses festooned with flowers.
 Residents gather for months beforehand to prepare their crosses in secret; in an earlier era, the work parties were an excuse for young singles to meet.
-Perhaps the most emblematic Córdoba event, however, is the Patio Competition, when residents open their gardens to the public in an intense contest to select to the city's most attractive patio.
-If you have a penchant for patios, visit the Palacio de Viana (a.k.a. the Patio Museum) to stroll its 12 connecting patios, each with a different theme.
+In the last week of May is the city's Spring Fair, full of colorful costumes, wine, tapas, and flamenco flair — much like Sevilla's more famous April Fair (but here, every party tent is open to everyone).

-Córdoba is an easy day trip (it's a short train ride from Sevilla) — but if you really want to know the place, spend the night.
+Córdoba is an easy day trip by train from Sevilla — but if you really want to know the place, spend the night.
 Like everywhere in southern Spain, evening is prime time.
 Throughout the spring festival season, locals pack the squares in community-wide celebrations.
 During the Festival of the Crosses, each neighborhood association sets up a bar next to its flowered cross to serve drinks and tapas (the local specialty is salmorejo, a creamy version of gazpacho).
 Mellow guitar notes and seductive flamenco beats fill the air.